-The 5 Best Treadmills Under $1000
+The 5 Best Treadmills Under $1000 - [2020 Edition]

-There are expensive shoes to invest in, an entire wardrobe of exercise attire, music and gadgets to buy, gym memberships, apps, and maybe even more expensive grocery bills.
+There are expensive shoes to invest in, an entire wardrobe of exercise attire, music and gadgets to buy, gym memberships, apps, and even a more expensive grocery bills.

 Many find that having this convenience is a great way to motivate themselves to maintain an active lifestyle - what can be a better investment than your own health!

 However, I have found that the $700-$1000 budget range will afford you a quality treadmill with a larger motor (usually 2.7HP or higher), powered incline with higher incline percentages, higher speeds available, a larger running area, a longer warranty, many more entertainment features, and an overall more sturdy and durable machine that support “big and tall” runners.

 - They are all folding treadmills